porterbmoody/balmingilead/content/posts/Pornography.md

 When shortly after Jesus was resurrected, He visited the Nephites in North America.
 While teaching the doctrine of Christ, one commandment He reiterated was,

-> 27 Behold, it is written by them of old time, that thou shalt not commit aadultery;
+> 27 Behold, it is written by them of old time, that thou shalt not commit adultery;
 >
 > [3 Nephi 12:27](https://www.churchofjesuschrist.org/study/scriptures/bofm/3-ne/12?lang=eng&id=27#p27)

 He then expounded on the commandment saying,

-> 28 But I say unto you, that whosoever looketh on a woman, to alust after her, hath committed adultery already in his heart.
+> 28 But I say unto you, that whosoever looketh on a woman, to lust after her, hath committed adultery already in his heart.
 >
 > [3 Nephi 12:28](https://www.churchofjesuschrist.org/study/scriptures/bofm/3-ne/12?lang=eng&id=28#p28)